Cagayancillo: History

 The island was known to the first Spanish settlers in the Archipelago simply as Cagayan.
 They describe this territory as "two low islets about fifteen leagues from the island of Panay".
 They ruled these islets from the town of Arevalo in Iloilo by sailing south-southeast from this part of Panay, to the open sea.
 The islands are surrounded by many low reefs.
-But the Spaniards were able to discover their narrow entry, avoiding the great danger that awaited ships.
+But the Spaniards were able to discover their narrow entry, avoiding potential shipping hazards.

 During the early period of Spanish colonizations, these small islets were inhabited by four hundred people, all of whom were very skillful shipbuilders.
 They were from Panay, and they came to these islets in order to fortify themselves by the reefs, for fear of pirates.
 Then they undertook to return to Panay in order to dwell there.
 But many of their women died there.
 Seeing this, as they were soothsayers, they returned to the islands of Cagayan, from where they set out every year, and scattered themselves over all the islands to build ships.
 They built the ships of the Spanish Royal Navy in the Philippines, as well as galleys, galliots, and frigates.
 They also helped in repairing and righting ships.
 Being the most important people in the islands for the Spaniards, the adelantado Miguel López de Legazpi allotted their islands to the encomenderos of Negros Island.
 Afterwards, the colonizers found it best to put them under the direct control of the Spanish Crown.
 Thus, it was governed from the town of Arevalo in Iloilo.

 Historically, the islands also became part of Antique Province.
 It was made into a municipality in 1810, with Omabong as its first mayor.

 During the American regime, it came under the jurisdiction of Negros Occidental.

 In 1959, the following sitios were constituted into barrios of Cagayan: